ENSTA-U2IS-AI/torch-uncertainty/docs/source/quickstart.rst

 * a Lightning Module corresponding to the model, its own arguments, and forward/validation/test logic.
-For instance, you might use already available modules, such as the Packed-Ensembles-style ResNet available at torch_uncertainty/baselines/packed/resnet.py
+For instance, you might use already available modules, such as the Packed-Ensembles-style ResNet available at `torch_uncertainty/baselines/packed/resnet.py <https://github.com/ENSTA-U2IS/torch-uncertainty/blob/main/torch_uncertainty/baselines/packed/resnet.py>`_
 * a Lightning DataModule corresponding to the training, validation, and test sets with again its arguments and logic.
-CIFAR-10/100, ImageNet, and ImageNet-200 are available, for instance
+CIFAR-10/100, ImageNet, and ImageNet-200 are available, for instance.
 * a PyTorch loss such as the torch.nn.CrossEntropyLoss
 * a dictionary containing the optimization procedure, namely a scheduler and an optimizer.
-Many procedures are available at torch_uncertainty/optimization_procedures.py
+Many procedures are available at `torch_uncertainty/optimization_procedures.py < https://github.com/ENSTA-U2IS/torch-uncertainty/blob/main/torch_uncertainty/optimization_procedures.py>`_

 * the path to the data and logs folder, in the example below, the root of the library
 * and finally, the name of your model (used for logs)